 Key Highlights

-- Steps to Improve Your Chances After Rejection
+- What are the Steps to Improve Your Chances of Getting a Schengen Visa After Rejection in 2026?

 - Seeking Professional Assistance